theam/aday-ondemand-loop/docs/guide/content/user_guide/finding_data.md

 Once a dataset is selected, OnDemand Loop presents its metadata and file listing so you can choose what to download into your project.

+!!! note

-> ℹ️ **Note:** Each connector uses the repository’s public API.
+    Each connector uses the repository’s public API.
 Features such as search, filters, and metadata previews may vary slightly.

 ### Launching from Dataverse